-It’s hard to believe that January 20th marks the one-year anniversary of Paul Bocuse’s passing.
-Is it possible that it’s already been one whole year since this monument of French cuisine left us?
+It’s hard to believe that January 20th marks the anniversary of Paul Bocuse’s passing.
+Is it possible that it’s already been another year since this monument of French cuisine left us?
 But what a legacy he left!

 One of my favorite Bocuse recipes takes full advantage of winter’s tastiest ingredient: fresh, fine mussels from the Atlantic coast of France.
 Moules de bouchot, as they’re known, grow on wooden poles (bouchots) submerged in the sea all along the coast from Normandy to south of La Rochelle, as you’ll see on this map.
 In France, you’ll also find larger mussels imported from Spain, but most restaurants in Paris like to boast of their purely French product.